earthboundkid/requests/README.md

 Requests also comes with tools for building custom http transports, include a request recorder and replayer for testing.

+## Features

+- Simplifies HTTP client usage compared to net/http
+- Can't forget to close response body
+- Checks status codes by default
+- Supports context.Context
+- JSON serialization and deserialization helpers
+- Easily manipulate URLs and query parameters
+- Request recording and replaying for tests
+- Customizable transports and validators that are compatible with the standard library and third party libraries
+- No third party dependencies
+- Good test coverage

 ## Examples
 ### Simple GET into a string